instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-04.md

 categories: ["coding", "tutorial"]
 ---

+In part 3, we extended our Lambda to communicate with an API, using a secret key; and in this part, we'll explore the logs created when the Lambda runs.

 # Let's build an AWS Lambda in C#

-In part 3, we extended our Lambda to communicate with an API, using a secret key.

-In this part, we'll explore the logs created when the Lambda runs.

 ## Part 4: Viewing the logs